nanoglobal/nano_healthkit/README.md

 - Workout
 - Characteristic
 - Clinical\*
+- Document
+- Correlation

-Each of them have many subtypes inside (except for Workout).
+Most of them have subtypes inside.

 \*	If not planing on reading any clinical records (aka Health Records), just don't use any HealthType that has the _CLINICAL_ suffix on it (no need to add it on the Capabilities of the app neither).